 And I’ve also been learning about how to balance it all.
 It’s a process that never ends so I’m still learning!

 As a blogger, it’s easy to get bogged down by what others are writing or posting online, especially other food bloggers.
 I see gorgeous photographs and read about how I should go sugar-free, gluten-free, dairy-free, meat-free.
 It’s a lot to keep up with and I don’t know about you but sometimes I feel guilty about not being even MORE aware of what we choose to eat.

-So this year instead of a list of goals or one word, I’ve decided on a phrase for our meal planning and food buying and eating approach:
+So this year, instead of a list of goals or one word, I’m bringing back a concept I first introduced here back in 2014.
+I’ve decided on a phrase for our meal planning and food buying and eating approach:

 Part of why I chose this phrase is because it has so many meanings.
 It might mean:

 - I’m going to try for our family to eat even more real (non-processed) food and figure out ways to save time and money doing so.